cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 ### SECOND GENERATION: INTERSUBJECTIVITY, MENTALIZATION, AND THE REFLECTIVE FUNCTIONING SCALE

-**Second Generation: Intersubjectivity, Mentalization, and Reflective Functioning Scale**

 The second generation of research in metacognition, led by Peter Fonagy, Anthony Bateman, and their associates from the London School, focused on the development of mentalization and reflective function in childhood.

 This research was influenced by developmental theory of mind and social biofeedback theory of parental-affect mirroring, particularly the work of Gyorgy Gergely and John Watson.

 * **Recognition of Intentionality**
   * Children develop capacity to detect other's intentions around 9-12 months